johannesvollmer/exrs/GUIDE.md

 ### Layers
-Use `all_layers()` to load a `Vec<Layer<_>>` or use `first_valid_layer()` to only load the first `Layer<_>` that matches the previously defined requirements (for example, the first layer without deep data).
+Use `all_layers()` to load a `Vec<Layer<_>>` or use `first_valid_layer()` to only load the first `Layer<_>` that matches the previously defined requirements (for example, the first layer without deep data and cmyk channels).

 ```rust